RxNaison/Gemini-Pro/README.md

 # Gemini Pro

-Simple webview app that gives you a little bit more functionality
+A lightweight WebView-based application for accessing **Google AI Studio** with a few extra features to enhance your workflow.

 # How to use

-You need to give a permission to your google drive using chrome first, and then you can use the app.

-This is google security policy and i can't fix it.
-And also this security policy is the same reason downloads don't work in the app except for audio downloading, generated video you can save on your google drive.
+**1. Grant Google Drive permission**

+Open Chrome, go to [this webpage](https://aistudio.google.com/prompts/new_chat) and log into your Google account.

+Grant permission to Google Drive.

+**2. Launch Gemini Pro**

+Once permissions are set, you can start using the app immediately.

+> Note:
+This step is required due to Google’s security policy, which cannot be bypassed.
+The same policy also prevents certain downloads within the app, except for audio files.
+Generated videos can be saved directly to your Google Drive.

+# Screenshots

 <img src="https://github.com/user-attachments/assets/f3037666-4945-492f-b06a-65e9d7c96d1e" alt="Main screen" width="250">
 <img src="https://github.com/user-attachments/assets/90a572b2-24c1-4cd0-b950-d7351c1e86a3" alt="Additional menu" width="250">